jmercouris/galapagos_volume/README.md

 pyinstaller -F program.py

-#
-# Shell Commands to Change the Volume (This program executes/wraps these commands)
+## Shell Commands to Change the Volume (This program executes/wraps these commands)
-#

 Src: https://coderwall.com/p/22p0ja/set-get-osx-volume-mute-from-the-command-line

-Get volume
+.Get volume
-Echos a number from 0 to 100
+.Echos a number from 0 to 100
-osascript -e 'output volume of (get volume settings)' Set volume
+..`osascript -e 'output volume of (get volume settings)'` .Set volume
-Where 50 is a number from 0 to 100
+.Where 50 is a number from 0 to 100
-osascript -e 'set volume output volume 50'
+..`osascript -e 'set volume output volume 50'`
-Get mute state
+.Get mute state
-Echos a string of 'true' or 'false' osascript -e 'output muted of (get volume settings)' Set mute state
+.Echos a string of 'true' or 'false'
+..`osascript -e 'output muted of (get volume settings)'` .Set mute state
-Where 'true' can be 'true' or 'false' osascript -e 'set volume output muted true'
+.Where 'true' can be 'true' or 'false'
+..`osascript -e 'set volume output muted true'`